KaiWenger/memochange/README.md

 Consequently, the function indicates that there is a break in persistence in July, 1998.
 This means that from the beginning of the sample until June 1998 the series is integrated with an order of 0.85 and from July 1998 on the order of integration increased to 1.03.

-The function further allows for various types of break point and memory estimators.
+The function further allows for various types of break point and persistence estimators.
 These are presented in the vignette.

 ### Tests for change in mean